 <List the closed issues/questions with their resolutions.
 These are particularly useful for recording the rationale for closed issues to forestall unnecessary rehashing in the future and/or to make it easier to identify when a closed issue should be re-opened due to new information.>

-(Closed 04/30/2014) newer the current Reconciliation of Diagnosis, Allergies and Medications profile?the newer profile supersede the current Reconciliation of Diagnosis, Allergies and Medications in the current Reconciliation of Diagnosis, Allergies and Medications profile?
+(Closed 04/30/2014) How will this newer profile relate to the current Reconciliation of Diagnosis, Allergies and Medications profile?
+Will the newer profile supersede the current Reconciliation of Diagnosis, Allergies and Medications profile?
+How will we handle things that are different in the current Reconciliation of Diagnosis, Allergies and Medications profile?

 Discussion: Reconciliation of Diagnosis, Allergies and Medications profile is currently in trial implementation, not yet final text.
 Need to make changes to Reconciliation of Diagnosis, Allergies and Medications profile and put it back out for public comment.

-(Closed 04/29/2014)
+(Closed 04/29/2014) Need a way to maintain the original or initial identity of an item.
+RECON states – “When reconciling information from an external system, the reconciling application shall maintain the first identifier provided for the item as the original identifier”.
+Is this a viable approach or is there another way to do this?

 Discussion: One of the issues with RECON uptake is the output of the reconciliation information.
 When the data element comes from a document, the ID of the document is used as the source.
 When the data element is the result of a query (such as QED), the query ID is the source.
 When the data comes directly from a system, providence will be lost because there is not a source ID from the system.
 This is a gap.
 To fix this, the goal is to start broad and add the “provenance” option (source of the data).

-Within a system, when , Within a system, when creating (source ID is created) and updating (instance ID is modified) data, are both captured.
+Within a system, when there are multiple identifiers, the first one is the source system ID.
+Within a system, when creating (source ID is created) and updating (instance ID is modified) data, Source ID and Instance ID are both captured.
 Need to provide guidance on how to handle for the purpose of reconciliation.

 Both IDs are exported